Practical knowledge2025-07-01T12:04:29+02:00

 Validity of driving licences

-Driving licence rules for renewing your licence
+Driving licence renewal rules

 International driving licence

-Driving licence test
+Driving licence on probation

-A driving ban means that you are not allowed to drive again until you have completed a new specialised driving course (both theory and practical) or an alcohol and traffic course and passed a new driving test.
+A driving ban means that you are not allowed to drive again until you have completed a new special driving course (both theory and practical) or an alcohol and traffic course and passed a new driving test.

 Purpose of the driving test